 If left moves first, he takes the stalk and wins, and similarly right moves if he goes first.
-What happens if we add another disconnected green stalk? picture here
+What happens if we add another disconnected green stalk?

-This is the game of + , since it consists of the sum of two games.
-First look at left's options.
+- This is the game of \ + \, since it consists of the sum of two \ games. - First look at left's options.
 He can take either one of the two stalks, after which right takes the remaining one and wins.
-It is clear that the first player to go loses.
-But this is just our definition of a 0 game!
+It is clear that the first player to go loses. - But this is just our definition of a 0 game!
 So we get:

-What about adding to a number x?
-To look at this position we will introduce a third type of hackenbush, red-green-blue hackenbush, in which there are red, green, and blue segments.
-The red and blue ones belong to right and left, respectively, but the green segments may be cut by either player.
+- What about adding \ to a number x?
+To look at this position we will introduce a third type of hackenbush, red-green-blue hackenbush, in which there are red, green, and blue segments. - The red and blue ones belong to right and left, respectively, but the green segments may be cut by either player.
 Consider the game consisting of a stalk of 2 blue segments and a stalk of one green segment.
-This is the game 2 + .
-Left has three options: take the green stalk to leave the game with a value of 2, take the bottom blue stalk for a value of , in which case right will win on the next move by taking the remaining green stalk, or take the top left stalk to leave the game of 1+.
-The most positive of these options is clearly to take the green stalk to create a game of value 2.
-So we end up with:
+This is the game 2 + \. - Left has three options: take the green stalk to leave the game with a value of 2, take the bottom blue stalk for a value of \, in which case right will win on the next move by taking the remaining green stalk, or take the top left stalk to leave the game of 1+\.
+The most positive of these options is clearly to take the green stalk to make a value of 2.